 After meeting several IFPD manufacturers at the Bett Show, Ysgol Harri Tudur selected six panels to trial.
-From seeing in-depth features and demonstrations at the Bett Show, to an independent demo at the school, the Promethean ActivPanel was chosen by all staff as the preferred solution.
+From seeing in-depth features and demonstrations at the Bett Show, to an independent demo at the school, the Promethean ActivPanel interactive display was chosen by all staff as the preferred solution.
 Manufactured specifically for the educational environment, with lesson delivery software, ActivInspire, available as standard, Ysgol Harri Tudur implemented the Promethean ActivPanel across all 77 classrooms in the new build school.

 Why the ActivPanel?

 Promethean worked closely with Ysgol Harri Tudur to ensure its implementation of the ActivPanel and training process was as streamlined as possible.
 As the school was participating in a new technology venture, it was important that all members of the school were confident in using the ActivPanel.
 Promethean developed a training schedule of orientation sessions to ensure that staff were comfortable and confident using the technology.
 Due to the scale of the implementation, Promethean attended the school across the course of a few days at the start of term, to ensure that all teachers had access to training sessions that suited them, helping them to begin the year with the appropriate skills to adapt lessons to embrace edtech.
 With extensive access to Promethean support, the school was confident that they could rely on one trusted point of contact to help them effectively adopt the ActivPanel into the new build.